-- 1. Refer to Western tack and attire or English tack and attire.
-Stirrups may not be attached to each other, or the saddle, by any means except the stirrup leathers. - 2.
-Optional Tack in Barrel Racing: Mechanical hackamore, closed reins, tie downs, martingales, cavesson nosebands, bats, crops, twisted wire snaffle bit, protective leg wraps or boots. - 3.
-Optional Attire in Barrel Racing: Safety equipment such as protective vests or shin guards.
-One light rubber band, not to exceed 1/16" thick and 1/4" wide, may be wrapped only one time around each boot and stirrup. - Prohibited equipment chain bits or any sharp bit, metal or cable nosebands.
+- Refer to Western tack and attire or English tack and attire.
+Stirrups may not be attached to each other, or the saddle, by any means except the stirrup leathers. - Optional Tack: Mechanical hackamore, closed reins, tie downs, martingales, cavesson nosebands, bats, crops, twisted wire snaffle bit, protective leg wraps or boots. - Optional Attire: Safety equipment such as protective vests or shin guards.
+One light rubber band, not to exceed 1/16 inch thick and 1/4 inch wide, may be wrapped only one time around each boot and stirrup. - Prohibited Equipment: Chain bits or any sharp bit, metal or cable nosebands.

-- 1. The course should be measured exactly.
+- The course should be measured exactly.
 A minimum of 4 yards is required between the barrels and fence to prevent accidents.
 If the course is too large for the available space, the pattern should be reduced 5 yards at a time until it fits the arena.
 Plastic barrels are required.
-No steel barrels with or without plastic guards may be used. - 2.
-The barrel race is strictly a timed event.
-Electric timers or at least two stop watches (operated by volunteers or show management) must be used.
-Penalties plus the time indicated by the timers or the average of the two stop watches will be the official time. - 3.
-In the event of a tie, the animal declared the winner in the run off must run the pattern in not more than two seconds over its original time, or the run off must be held again. - 4.
+No steel barrels with or without plastic guards may be used. - The barrel race is strictly a timed event.
+Electric timers or at least two stopwatches (operated by volunteers or show management) must be used.
+Penalties plus the time indicated by the timers or the average of the two stopwatches is the official time. - 3.
+In a tie, the animal declared the winner in the run off must run the pattern in not more than 2 seconds over its original time, or the run off must be held again. - 4.
 Contestant must enter the arena in a controlled manner, and start and stop the animal inside the ring.
 The gate must be closed behind the contestant and not opened until the contestant has finished the course.
-No animal will be allowed into the ring until the previous contestant is excused. - 5.
-Knocking over a barrel shall carry a five second penalty.
+No animal is allowed into the ring until the previous contestant is excused. - 5.
+Knocking over a barrel shall carry a 5 second penalty.
 (Three barrels knocked over shall be a disqualification.)
 Touching barrel with a hand is permissible.
-The contestant may start either to the right (making one right turn and two lefts turns) or to the left of the first barrel (making one left turn and two right turns.) - 6.
-In case of timer failure, the participant is entitled to a rerun.
+The contestant may start either to the right (making one right turn and two lefts turns) or to the left of the first barrel (making one left turn and two right turns.) - In case of timer failure, the participant is entitled to a rerun.
 If the initial run was a clean round and rerun was a penalty round, the participant is allowed one more rerun.
 The last run must be the official time. - 7.
-Knocking down barrel 5 second penalty for each barrel
+Knocking down barrel 5 second penalty for each barrel.

-- 1. Knocking over three barrels
+- 1. Knocking over three barrels.

-- 2. Failing to follow course
+- 2. Failing to follow course.

-- 3. Spurring or striking horse forward of cinch
+- 3. Spurring or striking horse forward of cinch.